thorchain/docs/rune.md

 **Paying out Emissions**

-After fees are charged and gas is subsidised, then THORChain computes the block reward, divides it based on the Incentive Pendulum algorithm, and then pays out to Bonders and Stakers.
+After fees are charged and gas is subsidised, then THORChain computes the block reward, divides it based on the Incentive Pendulum algorithm, and then pays out to Bonders and Liquidity providers.

-This drives Nodes to bond the optimal amount, and pays Stakers for their contribution of liquidity.
+This drives Nodes to bond the optimal amount, and pays Liquidity providers for their contribution of liquidity.